-Canggu is a part of Bali synonymous with cool.
-Curated outfits carry fashionable visitors down the rugged footpaths, through small boutiques, delivering them to the cute corners of Canggu cafes.
+Canggu Bali is synonymous with cool.
+Curated outfits hang on fashionable visitors as they wander the rugged footpaths, through small boutiques, delivering them to the cute Canggu cafes on every corner.
 It’s an influencer’s paradise.
 Thankfully though, it also remains a welcoming place for families, surfers and backpackers to chill out when in Bali too.
-The Canggu restaurant scene has exploded over the past five to ten years.
-From a few small family warungs, years ago to trendy hipster-style vegan cafes that populate every corner of busy Canggu as it is today, it’s hard to keep up with all of the new additions.
-These are just a few of our favourites and what we consider the best Canggu restaurants in this popular Bali neighbourhood, right now.
+It’s hard to keep up with the everchanging Canggu food scene but these are a few of the best Canggu restaurants in this popular Bali neighbourhood, right now.

 Our Favourite Canggu Restaurants